A snapshot of retirement savings

 Retirement plan engagement by industry

 Employers across a diverse range of industries have stepped up to the plate, offering a retirement plan to help their employees achieve a more financially secure future.
 But how are employees across these industries engaging with their 401(k) plan and what are the average plan participation rates?

-Across our platform, retirement plan participation is highest among employees in the finance and insurance industries.
+Across our platform, retirement plan participation is highest among employees in the utilities, finance and insurance industries.
 Employees in these industries are likely knowledgeable on financial wellness and tend to have higher average compensation relative to those in other industries.